-Our accommodation offer will range from High End Boutique Hotels to Quality Bunkhouses and Camping facilities.
+Our accommodation offer will range from high end boutique hotels to quality bunkhouses and caravanning facilities.
 To ensure we deliver on our ambition to significantly increase the amount of visitors that stay in RCT it is critical that we see an increase in the amount of accommodation available in the County Borough which needs to be of high quality, varied in nature and will also appeal to a wide range of visitors.

 Based on current figures, RCT does not have enough bed spaces or accommodation available to satisfy the existing visitor numbers travelling to RCT.
-With potential projects such as Zip World developing in the area, it is expected that visitor numbers will significantly increase and therefore the development of additional accommodation is vital to capitalise on the associated increased visitor spend.
+With projects such as Zip World Tower developing in the area, it is expected that visitor numbers will significantly increase and therefore the development of additional accommodation is vital to capitalise on the associated increased visitor spend.

 There is an opportunity to provide a unique accommodation offer that is bespoke to the type of tourism and locations we are seeking to promote and develop.
-Adventure tourists appreciate the experience that quirky offers such as 'glamping' can provide and the rise of Airbnb in our area demonstrates that there is a demand for a range of self-catering accommodation.
+Adventure tourists appreciate the experience that quirky offers such as 'glamping' can provide and with the upward trend of motorhome usage including the rise of Airbnb in our area demonstrates that there is a demand for a range of self-catering accommodation.
 This provides an opportunity for a significant boost to the local economy in valleys communities as existing property is repurposed to meet an increasing visitor demand.